Selina2023/Open6DOR/README.md

 By incorporating 3D awareness and simulation assistance, we effectively tackle the Open6DOR task through a decomposed approach.
 Specifically, Open6DOR-GPT takes the RGB-D image and instruction as input and outputs the corresponding robot motion trajectory.
 Firstly, the preprocessing module extracts the object names and masks.
 Then, the two modules simultaneously predict the position and rotation of the target object in a decoupled way.
 Finally, the planning module generates a trajectory for execution.

 Code coming soon...
-(We are currently trying to update our method to attain better real-time performance)
+(We are currently updating our method to attain better real-time performance)

 <!--
 ```bash